Locations:

 Overview

-Geographic tongue is named for the condition’s most noticeable symptom: A pattern of red and white patches (lower right section of tongue) that resemble the way land masses and oceans are shown on maps.
+A geographic tongue with a pattern of red and white patches (lower right part of tongue) resembling land and oceans on a map.

 Geographic tongue is a non-cancerous condition that creates patches of smooth reddish skin on your tongue.
 The reddish patches have white or gray borders and resembling the way land masses and oceans are shown on maps.